-Layouts Tools that let you set up drawing layouts for viewing, printing, and plotting.
+Layouts Tools that let you set up drawing layouts for viewing, printing, and plotting, introduced in AutoCAD 2000.

 Modify Commands for editing existing objects.
 You can Move, Copy, Rotate, Erase, Trim, Extend, and so on.
 Many of these commands are duplicated in the Modify pull-down menu.